CanCLID/ToJyutping/README.md

 PhonemesList([(103, 238, 301), (114, 220, 302), (2,), (107, 239, 305), (114, 220, 306), (118, 276, 306), (109, 256, 303), (119, 284, 306), (118, 276, 305), (106, 261, 304), (115, 264, 306), (104, 227, 303), (103, 233, 302), (103, 233, 304), (104, 227, 303), (119, 270, 306), (116, 256, 302), (1,), (1,), (1,), (1,), (1,), (1,), (1,), (4,), (5,)])
 ```

-`offset` defaults to shift the onsets and rhymes by 8, which is one plus the number of default punctuation set described in the below section.
+By default, `offset` shifts the onsets and rhymes by 8, which is one plus the number of elements in the default punctuation set described in the below section.
 The tones are **not** shifted unless `tone_same_seq` is set to `True`.

 > [!WARNING]
 > This is not the case if you specify `offset` as a single value.
-The onsets, rhymes and tones are **all shifted** by `offset` and both the `segmentals` and `tones` properties are affected if you provided a single integer.
+The onsets, rhymes and tones are **all shifted** by `offset` and both the `segmentals` and `tones` properties are affected if you provide a single integer.
 This may not be desirable unless `tone_same_seq` is set.
 To suppress shifting tones, pass `(amount, amount, 0)`.
 See below for an example.

 ### Punctuations

-By default, ToJyutping maps punctuations into 6 categories, `.`, `,`, `!`, `?`, `-` and `'`, and numbers them from 2 to 7.
+By default, ToJyutping classifies punctuations into 6 categories, `.`, `,`, `!`, `?`, `-` and `'`, and numbers them from 2 to 7.
 1's (you may label it `…` for convenience) are used to mark unknown characters in the input string.

-The reason to use a filler instead of raising an error is that we want to avoid data-driven errors.
+The reason for using a filler instead of raising an error is that we want to avoid data-driven errors.
 Strings in the dataset are known, but this is not the case for user input.
-If this is not desirable, you will need to look for `(1,)` in the output list and raise the error yourself.
+If this is undesirable, you will need to look for `(1,)` in the output list and raise the error yourself.

 Consecutive punctuations of the same type are collapsed into a single element.
-For example, both `……` and `......` becomes a single `(2,)`.
+For example, both `……` and `......` become a single `(2,)`.
 However, this does not applies to the unknown character filler.
-This is because we want to maintain the length of the audio when there are multiple consecutive unknown character.
+This is because we want to maintain the length of the audio when there are multiple consecutive unknown characters.

 You may supply `puncts_offset` to shift the punctuation IDs by a certain amount.
-For example, to interchange the order of syllable IDs and punctuation IDs (i.e. make syllables range from 1 to 87 and punctuations range from 88 to 94):
+For example, to swap the order of syllable IDs and punctuation IDs (i.e. make syllables range from 1 to 87 and punctuations range from 88 to 94):

 ```python
 >>> ToJyutping.g2p('咩話……你話上個月上堂學法文文法用咗 $50,000！？', offset=(1, 1, 0), puncts_offset=88)